 All in all, if you want a good look pair of boxing shoes you can use for competitions (or just for showing off), these shoes will do that for you.

-Cons: the shoes are not the lightest and the almost bleached white color quickly turns beige color after a few weeks.
-The front part of the shoe also can get some scuff marks — I wish it was of slightly different design.
+Cons: the shoes are not the lightest, and the almost bleached white color quickly turns beige color after a few weeks.
+The front part of the shoe also can get some scuff marks — I wish it were of slightly different design.
 However, these shoes look pretty sweet; I can see why boxers might like to show up in a match using a new pair.
 However, the sleek white turns an off color in time.
-The shoe support, breathability, and grips are excellent though and the shoes last for a long while.
+The shoe support, breathability, and grips are excellent though, and the shoes last for a long while.

 Nike HyperKO Boxing Boots (Alternative Choice)

-These are sort of a interesting cross between a sneaker and a boxing boot.
+These are sort of an interesting cross between a sneaker and a boxing boot.
 I’m not sure there is anything else quite like it on the market.